LilianMShen/cs241-fa21/lovable_linux/final_exam_practice.md

 1. Define circular wait, mutual exclusion, hold and wait, and no-preemption.
 How are these related to deadlock?

+Circular wait: each process must be waiting for a resource which is being held by another process, which in turn is waiting for the first process to release the resource.
+Mutual exclusion: At least two resource must be held in a non-shareable mode.
+Otherwise, the processes would not be prevented from using the resource when necessary.
+Only one process can use the resource at any given instant of time
+Hold and wait: a process is currently holding at least one resource and requesting additional resources which are being held by other processes.
+No preemption: a resource can be released only voluntarily by the process holding it.

 2. What problem does the Banker's Algorithm solve?

+The banker algorithm tests for safety by simulating the allocation of pre determined maximum possible ammounts of all resources, then makes an s-state check to test for possible deadlock conditions and all other pending activities, before deciding whether allocation should be allowed to continue.

 3. What is the difference between Deadlock Prevention, Deadlock Detection and Deadlock Avoidance?

+deadlock prevention ensures that at least one of the necessary conditions to cause a deadlock will never occur, while deadlock avoidance ensures that the system will not enter an unsafe state.
+Deadlock detection simply detects if there is a deadlock.

 4. Sketch how to use condition-variable based barrier to ensure your main game loop does not start until the audio and graphic threads have initialized the hardware and are ready.